 Banking in France

 Let me start with a simple example: A French bank customer asked his Crédit Agricole branch to pay an amount by domestic wire transfer.
 The bank confirmed to him by e-mail on the 11 December 2006.
 No payment was executed.
 Three reminders were e-mailed to the bank between Christmas and New Year.
 They did not answer.
 Finally, some days after New Year, they woke up and confirmed that the transfer had been done - after the client had asked them to cancel it, because he had in the meantime ordered a home banking transfer by Internet from another account.
-The payment was credited on the 8th of January, or 18 banking days after they confirmed they would execute the bank transfer.
-As you can see from this example, taking holidays, eating and drinking is very important in France.
-Business and clients can wait.
-Of course, if you owed the bank money, they would obviously have applied their most severe sanctions already after a few days.

 Applying a bit of fresh air to the dusty French banking market, in 2009, the Dutch bank ING started proposing a free current account to French bank customers.
 It includes a free Mastercard Gold and many other free services that nearly all French banks charge for.
 Fortuneo also launched a free current account with free Mastercard.
 The following comments about fees do not apply to ING.
 Beware that some of ING's incident fees may be higher than in French banks.